3 Environment Setup

 - Rename your copied file to include the date at the end.
 For example, it could be “Computer Skills Tutorials 2025-06-17.docx”.

 - Open the document, either in Google Docs or Microsoft Word.
-If you are very comfortable with a specialized text editor (not Apple’s Pages), feel free to use it.
+If you are comfortable with a specialized text editor (not Apple’s Pages), feel free to use that instead.

 - Ensure that the navigation pane is open and visible on the left side of the screen.